 - 5.5.20 This site comprises a large expanse of (Grades 2 & 3) agricultural land to the west of Mildenhall and is allocated for appropriate mixed use development.
 The site is bound by existing residential development and employment areas to the east and open countryside to the west.

-Development will need to have regard to areas of known archaeological interest and areas of high potential, the setting of - a listed building, Wamil Hall, to the southwest and conservation area to the east. - 5.5.21 The Mildenhall Hub area (see paragraph 5.5.13) falls within the west Mildenhall allocation.
+Development will need to have regard to areas of known archaeological interest and areas of high potential, the setting of a listed building, Wamil Hall, to the south-west and conservation area to the east. - 5.5.21 The Mildenhall Hub area (see paragraph 5.5.13) falls within the west Mildenhall allocation.
 First phases of the Hub are required to address current demand for public services.
-It will come forward individually as a planning application irrespective of any decision on housing on the site, in accordance with the adopted concept statement (June 2016).
+It will come forward individually as a planning application irrespective of any decision on housing on the site, in accordance with the adopted concept statement development prief (June 2016). - 5.5.22 Existing water mains and sewers cross this site and the site layout should be designed to take these into account.
+This existing infrastructure is protected by easements and should not be built over or located in private gardens where access for maintenance and repair could be restricted.
+The existing water mains and sewers should be located in highways or public open space.
+If this is not possible a formal application to divert Anglian Water's existing assets may be required.

-Policy SA4: Foc Policy SA4: Focus of growth - Land west of Mildenhall The following site is allocated for mixed use development in Mildenhall: New reference Location Area (hectares) Indicative capacity SA4(a) Land West of Mildenhall 97 Mixed use to include 1300 dwellings with a local centre, a minimum of 5ha employment, schools, leisure facilities and public services.
+Policy SA4: Focus of growth - Land west of Mildenhall

+The following site is allocated for mixed use development in Mildenhall:

+New reference Location Area (hectares) Indicative capacity SA4(a) Land West of Mildenhall 97 Mixed use to include 1300 dwellings with a local centre, a minimum of 5ha employment land, schools, leisure facilities and public services.